 - Mini toiletries such as shampoo, conditioner, facial wipes, moisturiser, deodorant, dry shampoo.

 - A small mirror and a very small amount of make-up.

 - hair brush

-- TENS machine (not pictured).
-I found this helped a lot last time round so I hired one this time round too.
+- Tens machine (not pictured).
+I found this helped a lot last time around so I hired one this time round too.